-- 12.6.1 The Council will host the financial transactions specific to the IJB. - 12.6.2 The IJB will appoint a Chief Finance Officer who will be accountable for the annual accounts preparation (including gaining the assurances required for the governance statement) and financial planning (including the financial section of the Strategic Plan) and will provide financial advice and support to the Chief Officer and the IJB.
-The Chief Finance Officer will also be responsible for the production of the annual financial statement (section 39 of the Act).

-- 12.6.3 As part of the process of preparing the annual accounts of the IJB the Chief Finance Officer of the IJB will be responsible for agreeing balances between the IJB and Parties at the end of the financial year and for agreeing details of transactions between the IJB and Parties during the financial year.
-The Chief Finance Officer of the IJB will also be responsible for provision of other information required by the Parties to complete their annual accounts including Group Accounts. - 12.6.4 Recording of all financial information in respect of the integrated services will be in the financial ledger of the Party which is delivering the services on behalf of the IJB. - 12.6.5 The Parties will provide the required financial administration to enable the transactions for delegated functions (e.g. payment of suppliers, payment of staff, raising of invoices etc.) to be administered and financial reports to be provided to the Chief Finance Officer of the IJB.
+- 12.5.1 The Council will host the financial transactions specific to the IJB. - 12.5.2 The IJB will appoint a Chief Finance Officer who will be accountable for the annual accounts preparation (including gaining the assurances required for the governance statement) and financial planning (including the financial section of the Strategic Plan) and will provide financial advice and support to the Chief Officer and the IJB.
+The Chief Finance Officer will also be responsible for the production of the annual financial statement (in accordance with section 39 of the Act) - 12.5.3 As part of the process of preparing the annual accounts of the IJB the Chief Finance Officer of the IJB will be responsible for agreeing balances between the IJB and Parties at the end of the financial year and for agreeing details of transactions between the IJB and Parties during the financial year.
+The Chief Finance Officer of the IJB will also be responsible for provision of other information required by the Parties to complete their annual accounts including Group Accounts. - 12.5.4 Recording of all financial information in respect of the Integrated Services will be in the financial ledger of the Party which is delivering the services on behalf of the IJB. - 12.5.5 The Parties will provide the required financial administration to enable the transactions for delegated functions (e.g. payment of suppliers, payment of staff, raising of invoices etc.) to be administered and financial reports to be provided to the Chief Finance Officer of the IJB.
 The Parties will not charge the IJB for this service.

-12.7 Financial reporting to the IJB and the Chief Officer
+12.6 Financial reporting to the IJB and the Chief Officer

-- 12.7.1 Financial reports for the IJB will be prepared by the Chief Finance Officer of the IJB.
+- 12.6.1 Financial reports for the IJB will be prepared by the Chief Finance Officer of the IJB.
 The format and frequency of the reports to be agreed by the IJB, the Council and NHS Grampian, but will be at least on a quarterly basis.
-The Director of Finance of NHS Grampian and the Section 95 Officer of the Council will work with the Chief Finance Officer of the IJB to ensure that the information that is required to produce such reports can be provided. - 12.7.2 To assist with the above the Parties will provide information to the Chief Finance Officer of the IJB regarding costs incurred by them on a monthly basis for services directly managed by the IJB.
+The Director of Finance of NHS Grampian and the Section 95 Officer of the Council will work with the Chief Finance Officer of the IJB to ensure that the information that is required to produce such reports can be provided. - 12.6.2 To assist with the above the Parties will provide information to the Chief Finance Officer of the IJB regarding costs incurred by them on a quarterly basis for services directly managed by the IJB.
 Similarly, NHS Grampian will provide the IJB with information on use of the amounts set aside for hospital services.
-This information will focus on patient activity levels and not include unit costs; the frequency will be agreed with the IJB, but will be at least quarterly.

-- 12.7.3 The Chief Finance Officer of the IJB will agree a timetable for the preparation of the annual accounts with the Director of Finance of NHS Grampian and the Section 95 Officer of the Council.
-The timetable for production of the annual accounts of the IJB will be set following the issue of further guidance from the Scottish Government. - 12.7.4 In order to give assurance to the Parties that the delegated budgets are being used for their intended purposes, financial monitoring reports will be produced for the Parties in accordance with timetables to be agreed at the start of each financial year.
+This information will focus on patient activity levels and not include unit costs; the frequency will be agreed with the IJB but will be at least quarterly. - 12.6.3 The Chief Finance Officer of the IJB will agree a timetable for the preparation of the annual accounts with the Director of Finance of NHS Grampian and the Section 95 Officer of the Council. - 12.6.4 In order to give assurance to the Parties that the delegated budgets are being used for their intended purposes, financial monitoring reports will be produced for the Parties in accordance with timetables to be agreed at the start of each financial year.
 The format of such reports to be agreed by the Director of Finance of NHS Grampian and the Section 95 Officer of the Council, in conjunction with the Chief Finance Officer of the IJB.

-12.8 The process for addressing in year variations in the spending of the IJB
+12.7 The process for addressing in year variations in the spending of the IJB

-12.8.1 Increases in payment by Parties to the IJB
+12.7.1 Increases in payment by Parties to the IJB